Temporary Contract Not Renewed: Are You Entitled to Compensation?

 • how the contract ends

-• or the employer meets his obligations
+• whether the employer complies with its obligations

-The notice requirement: this often goes wrong
+The notification obligation: this often goes wrong

 Does your contract have a duration of 6 months or longer?

-• whether the contract will be extended
+• or the contract will be extended

 • and if so, under what conditions

-This is called the notice requirement.
+This is called the notification obligation.

 What if the employer does not do this (on time)?